-While none of the “Big Four” CPA firms hold offices in South Dakota, there are plenty of opportunities in other well known accounting and professional services firms, private industry, as well as for those interested in establishing independent practices.
-Financial advisory and investment firm, AXA Advisors, LLC, has offices in Sioux Falls; energy company, Black Hills Corporation, has its headquarters in Rapid City; and the regional branch office of international equipment trailer company, Terex Load King, are located in Elk Point.
+While none of the Big Four CPA firms hold offices in South Dakota, there are plenty of opportunities in other well-known accounting and professional services firms and in private industry throughout the state.
+Financial advisory and investment firm AXA Advisors, LLC has offices in Sioux Falls; energy company Black Hills Corporation has its headquarters in Rapid City; and the regional branch office of international equipment trailer company Terex Load King is located in Elk Point.
 These companies are recognized as some of the leading private employers of accountants in the state.

 South Dakota Accountants: Salary Expectations and Job Growth

 With the oil industry booming again in South Dakota, the other industries it touches have also taken off, and accounting is no exception.
 The South Dakota Department of Labor and Regulation projects that accounting jobs in the state will increase by nearly 10% between 2018 and 2028.
 During this ten-year period leading to 2028, new job growth, retirements, and natural job turnover will all contribute to about 540 annual openings for accountants.

 Salaries for South Dakota’s accountants also remain strong.
 According to the Bureau of Labor Statistics (BLS), they earned a median salary of $64,940 as of May 2020.

 But this broad statistic doesn’t reflect the diversity and breadth that are actually found in the accounting industry.
 Fortunately, the BLS also highlights what accountants are earning at every level and in various roles, titles, and industries.

 Note that the following May 2020 numbers from the BLS highlight only base salaries and not total compensation packages that often include salary incentives like bonuses and stock options.